Stratio/sparta/doc/src/site/sphinx/configuration.rst

 Zookeeper configuration
 =======================

-One of the most important requirements in Sparkta is to have Zookeeper configured.
+One of the necessities of Sparkta is to keep track of all policies running and their status.
+Since Zookeeper is a Sparkta dependency and a common piece in any Big Data architecture we save all this metadata in Zookeeper nodes.

+All this info is saved under the znode `/stratio/sparkta`.
+Under this root we save input and output fragments, policies and policy statuses.

 ZK is used intensely.
 For example: